Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 12.24.17 UTC
+- WIB: Minggu, 3 November 2024 13.33.39 UTC
-- WITA: Minggu, 3 November 2024 13.24.17 UTC
+- WITA: Minggu, 3 November 2024 14.33.39 UTC
-- WIT: Minggu, 3 November 2024 14.24.17 UTC
+- WIT: Minggu, 3 November 2024 15.33.39 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational